 Capital assets, which include land, facilities and improvements, machinery and equipment, and infrastructure assets, are reported in the applicable governmental or business-type activity columns in the government-wide financial statements.
-Capital assets are defined as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Capital assets are excess of one year.
+Such assets are recorded at historical cost or estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are constructed, net of interest earned on the invested proceeds over the same period.
+Donated capital assets are recorded at estimated fair market value at the date of donation.
+Capital outlay is recorded as expenditures of the General Fund and other governmental funds and as assets in the government-wide financial statements to the extent the City's capitalization threshold is met.
+Interest incurred during the construction phase of the capital assets of business-type activities is reflected in the capitalized value of the asset constructed, not of interest earned on the invested proceeds over the same period.
 Amortization of assets acquired under capital leases is included in depreciation and amortization.
-Facilities and improvements, recorded at estimated fair market value at the date of donation.
-Capital outlay is recorded as expenditures of the General Fund and other governmental funds and as assets in the government-wide financial statements to the extent the City's capitalization threshold is met.
-Interest incurred during the construction phase of the capital assets of business-type activities is reflected in the capitalized value of the asset infrastructure, machinery and equipment, and easements of the primary government, as well as the component units, are depreciated using the straight-line method over the following estimated useful lives:
+Facilities and improvements, infrastructure, machinery and equipment, and easements of the primary government, as well as the component units, are depreciated using the straight-line method over the following estimated useful lives: